MarkPflug/Sylvan.BuildTools.Resources/README.md

 # Sylvan.BuildTools.Resources

-Provides Json Resource file support in C# projects.
+Provides resource file support and code-gen in C# projects.

+## .resj files

 This provides an alternative to using resx files to defined resources in C# projects.
 The benefits over resx are: